Mutual fund: Early history

 These new regulations encouraged the development of open-end mutual funds (as opposed to closed-end funds).

-Growth in the U.S. mutual fund industry remained limited until the 1950s when confidence in the stock market returned.
-In the 1960s, Fidelity Investments began marketing mutual funds to the public, rather than only wealthier individuals or those working in the finance industry.
+In 1936, U.S. mutual fund industry was nearly half as large as closed-end investment trusts.
+But mutual funds had grown to twice as large as closed-end funds by 1947; growth would accelerate to ten times as much by 1959.
+In terms of dollar amounts, mutual funds in the U.S. totaled $2 billion in value in 1950 and about $17 billion in 1960.
 The introduction of money market funds in the high-interest rate environment of the late 1970s boosted industry growth dramatically.

 The first retail index funds appeared in the early 1970s, aiming to capture average market returns rather than doing detailed company-by-company analysis as earlier funds had done.
 Rex Sinquefield offered the first S&P 500 index fund to the general public starting in 1973, while employed at American National Bank of Chicago.
 Sinquefield's fund had $12 billion in assets after its first seven years.
 John "Mac" McQuown also began an index fund in 1973, though it was part of a large pension fund managed by Wells Fargo and not open to the general public.
 Batterymarch Financial, a small Boston firm then employing Jeremy Grantham, also offered index funds beginning in 1973 but it was such a revolutionary concept they did not have paying customers for over a year.
 John Bogle was another early pioneer of index funds with the First Index Investment Trust, formed in 1976 by The Vanguard Group; it is now called the "Vanguard 500 Index Fund" and is one of the largest mutual funds.

 Beginning the 1980s, the mutual fund industry began a period of growth.
 According to Robert Pozen and Theresa Hamacher, growth was the result of three factors: